 Purpose – Why a meeting?

-Step 1: Is a face to face meeting necessary?
+Step 1: Is a face-to-face meeting necessary?

 First thing’s first, ask yourself “is a meeting really necessary?”
 Often you can get away with a smaller meetup, video conference or even an email memo instead of a large-scale or company-wide meeting.
 Meetings can be an incredibly useful way to maintain open communication with your colleagues; however, they do tend to absorb a considerable amount of time out of everyone’s schedule.
 It might be a good idea to skip the formal meeting if the reason for holding it can be handled in a quicker or less formal manner.
-Remember to be tactful when it comes to your coworkers and employees’ time.
+Remember to be tactful when it comes to your coworkers’ and employees’ time.
 After all, time is money.

-Step 2: What you want to accomplish?
+Step 2: What do you want to accomplish?